-Group Workflow Description ABI / Sanger Whole genome Assembles/aligns reads onto one or more reference sequences/templates and allows you to compare variations between multiple samples.
+Group Workflow Description ABI / Sanger Whole genome Align Sanger trace data from one or multiple samples to a genomic reference or genome template package for accurate SNP/Indel analysis.
 This type of assembly can include billions of reads and large eukaryotic genomes.
 After assembly, compare results in ArrayStar using the SNP Report.
-Amplicon Assembles a region of interest produced by PCR amplification.
+Amplicon Align Sanger trace data from one or multiple samples to targeted genes or genomic regions for accurate SNP/Indel analysis.
+Assembles a region of interest produced by PCR amplification.
 Clone verification Align reads to confirm clone integrity and insert orientation.
-Note that a dedicated clone verification workflow exists in the SeqBuilder Pro application.
-NGS-based Whole genome Assembles/aligns reads onto one or more reference sequences/templates.
+(Note: For a dedicated clone verification workflow, see this topic in the SeqBuilder Pro User Guide).
+NGS-based Whole genome Align NGS sequence data from one or multiple samples to a genomic reference or genome template package for accurate SNP/Indel analysis.
 This type of assembly can include billions of reads and large eukaryotic genomes.
-Amplicon, gene panel, exome Gene panels look at specific gene regions, usually those corresponding to known defects.
+Amplicon, gene panel, exome Align NGS sequence data from one or multiple samples to targeted genes or genomic regions for accurate SNP/Indel analysis.
+Gene panels look at specific gene regions, usually those corresponding to known defects.
 Exome assembly saves assembly time and resources by specifically targeting only exons and coding regions, but do require you to have the corresponding .bed file from the capture kit.
 For instance, if you used Human Genome build 38 as the reference, for example, the corresponding .bed file might be called Human genome build38.bed .
 If using this workflow with cancer samples, check the box next to Somatic/Cancer/Heterogeneous in the Analysis Options screen.
 In most cases, downstream analysis of these finished assembly will place in ArrayStar.
-Viral-host integration detection Used to locate putative viral insertion sites or to predict the location of other inserted sequences, such as transposable elements.
+Viral-host integration detection Locate prophage and retro-viral insertion sites in host genome.
+Available in Lasergene 17.1 and later.
+Used to locate putative viral insertion sites or to predict the location of other inserted sequences, such as transposable elements.
 When you select this workflow, SeqMan NGen automatically sets up a templated assembly that is optimized for locating viral insertion sites.
-To explore possible viral insertion sites post-assembly, launch SeqMan Ultra and use Contig &gt; Contig Coverage to view tabular data for the individual contigs.
+Since chimeric reads (sequences consisting of both host and viral DNA) usually indicate viral insertion sites, SeqMan NGen looks for chimeric reads in a multi-step process.
+First, the viral genome is used as the initial assembly template.
+Next, the sub-set of reads that mapped to the viral genome is then re-assembled against the host template.
 During both reference-guided assembly steps, SeqMan NGen "masks" (trims) whichever half of the chimeric read does not match the template for that step.
-Use the Coverage view to navigate to positions with multiple reads, as evidenced in the depth column.
+The host template assembly results are output in BAM file format.
+SeqMan Ultra is used to explore possible viral insertion sites post-assembly.
+Launch SeqMan Ultra and use Contig > Contig Coverage to view tabular data for the individual contigs.
+Navigate to positions with multiple reads, as evidenced in the depth column.
 The reads at these positions should be trimmed to the same base indicating the insertion site.
 You may "untrim" the reads to verify that they also contain viral sequence.
+Variant Call Format (VCF) files Functional annotation of a single sample Annotates the variant positions with functional information from a database, including affected genes and impact on protein encoding regions and/or splice sites.
+Annotation and comparison of multiple samples Allows multiple samples in VCF format to be annotated and then compared to identify genes and/or variants of interest in ArrayStar.
+This workflow is designed to use with assemblies created outside SeqMan NGen (e.g., using BWA + GATK).
+Such assemblies often have .vcf files as their only output.